 The Local Authority co-ordinates the school's applications for the normal admissions round and further information can be found at Essex Schools Admissions

-We have produced a school video for you to meet some of our staff and pupils and have a virtual tour of our school.
+We will be arranging an open morning / afternoon for parents to come along to visit in November when the Essex on-line application process opens.
+Please see our home page for further information nearer the time to register your place.
+In the meantime, we have produced a school video for you to meet some of our staff and pupils and have a virtual tour of our school.
 We hope this will support you in making your decision.
 Please click below:

 The DfE have published a new guide for parents, produced by Sheringham Nursery School and Children’s Centre.
 ‘What to Expect in the Early Years Foundation Stage’ (formerly ‘What to Expect When’) guides parents through what to expect with their child’s development.
 It aligns with the new Development Matters to help practitioners engage with parents about their child’s development.